11. Matrices and other arrays#

 representing contingency tables over a Cartesian product of multiple factors.

-The built-in datasets::Titanic
+The datasets::Titanic

 object is